 For many, the times have truly changed.
 But… has the requirement for children to participate in “work” changed?

-I’m not saying it’s a good idea, or even safe, to let your child cut wood in the backyard with a sharp axe.
+I’m not saying it’s a good idea, or even safe, to let your youngster cut wood in the backyard with a sharp axe.

 In any event, you probably don’t need the firewood to be warm this winter.
 So, perhaps there are other activities that children can engage in to be productive and learn.